rosshoyt/Team-3-Database-Project/ErwinDiagram-Alex/README.md

-Alternatively, if we decide to model a league that can only support one type of sport, we can put more effort into modeling some scoring nuances for that sport.
+Alternatively, if we decide to model a league that can only support one type of sport, we can put more effort into modeling some scoring nuances for that sport, as well as player stats potentially.

 ## Table Groups ##

-The model is fairly complex, so I will try to explain how it works by describing various groups of related tables.
+The model is fairly complex, so I will try to explain how it works by describing various groups of tables that are closely related.

 #### TEAM, PLAYER, TEAM_PLAYER, LEAGUE, TEAM_LEAGUE, SPORT ####